|Written by Matt|

 |Monday, 03 July 2006 11:53|

-Taking a tip from their name, Tranquilo Bay is a terrifically Â´tranquilÂ´ place.
-The owners are unusually sincere, the tours are outstanding, and the overall feeling is that you are a guest in their home, not a customer in their hotel.
+recipe Tranquilo Bay is a terrifically Â´tranquilÂ´ place.
+The owners are unusually sincere, ambulance the tours are outstanding, decease and the overall feeling is that you are a guest in their home, not a customer in their hotel.

 About 45 minutes off the main island of Colon (Bocas) sits a tree house for adults.
 From the boat, you can identify it only by the sun's glare off its roofâ€”almost like an unwanted homing beacon. tranquilo bay, is a hotel that sits on about 100 acres of ocean-nudging rainforest on one of the Bocas Del Toro archipelago's ten (or so) large islands.